thomas-planchard/moonshotProject/Docs/Technical/TechnicalSpecification.md

 ### 1.5.
 Scope

 This document will detail all technical aspects of the project, including technical decisions such as the architecture of the app and the technologies used.
 It will not cover design aspects or user experience considerations, as those decisions are addressed in the functional specification.
 Additionally, all test strategies and quality assurance details will be included in the separate test plan.

+### 1.6.
+Potential Technical Risks and Challenges

+1. **Real-Time Data Accuracy**:
+   - The accuracy of real-time CO2 emission calculations heavily relies on the precision of GPS data and the correct detection of the user's transportation mode.
+Inaccurate or delayed data could lead to incorrect emission estimates.

+2. **Battery Consumption**:
+   - Continuous use of GPS for real-time tracking and updates can significantly impact battery life.
+This could lead to a poor user experience, especially during long journeys.
+Optimizing the app to balance data accuracy with battery efficiency is critical.

+3. **GPS Signal Availability**:
+   - GPS signal strength can be inconsistent, particularly in urban areas with tall buildings, underground locations, or remote regions.
+This variability could lead to gaps in data, impacting the accuracy of emission tracking and navigation services.

+4. **Internet Connectivity**:
+   - The app requires a stable internet connection to communicate with APIs for fetching route data, calculating emissions, and updating the user interface.
+Poor connectivity could hinder the app’s performance, leading to delays or failure in providing real-time updates.

+5. **API Limitations and Costs**:
+   - Relying on external APIs (e.g., Google Maps API) introduces dependencies on their availability, limits, and potential costs.
+Exceeding API request limits or experiencing service outages could impact the app's functionality.

+6. **User Privacy Concerns**:
+   - Continuous tracking of user location and transportation habits could raise privacy concerns.
+Ensuring that user data is securely handled and providing clear information about data usage is essential to maintain user trust.

 ## 2. Requirements